 You can find out the development plans and help us by donating toward the construction of this special enclosure by following the link below to our JustGiving page:

 In November 2019 we were lucky enough to be able to offer sanctuary to two male White Lions named Pascha & Uganda.
 These gentle giants have been re-homed to our park for retirement, and are currently settling into our Animal Holding Enclosure while plans start on their custom built enclosure.
 The enclosure will be fit for Kings, with different textures, enrichment and indoor housing for safe feeding, cleaning and medical treatment if ever needed.

-Plans for their enclosure are set to start for Summer 2020 but you can view these incredible creatures at A.H.E now!
+You can view these incredible creatures at A.H.E now!